Our Programs & Classes

 Whether you are interested in our programs for mental or physical well being, WUXIA MARTIAL ARTS CENTER (YMAA Wuxia) offers a number of programs that will fit your developmental needs and your busy schedule as well.
 Click here to view our Weekly Class Schedule.

-Ving Tsun Kung Fu
+Wing Tsun Kung Fu

-The goal of Ving Tsun is to teach practical self-defense in the shortest amount of time possible.
+The goal of Wing Tsun is to teach practical self-defense in the shortest amount of time possible.
 Its techniques are based on positioning, leverage and simple physics, allowing the student to borrow the opponent's strength and turn it against them.

-Our Ving Tsun Kung Fu for Adults program is a goal-oriented self-defense program that provides Adults with a social outlet and a high energy Kung Fu experience.
+Our Wing Tsun Kung Fu for Adults program is a goal-oriented self-defense program that provides Adults with a social outlet and a high energy Kung Fu experience.

 In addition to a fun and physically challenging curriculum, our program offers mental stimulation and a support structure that can help adults better manage everyday stresses.

-Benefits of Ving Tsun Kung Fu
+Benefits of Wing Tsun Kung Fu

 Fitness